3-pack, 1 oz each, 3 oz total: $35.00

 The Best Beard Oils

-The tobacco beard oil by Portland General Store is one of the oldest and most trusted brands of beard oil.
-It has received some of the best beard oil reviews around by the likes of The Examiner and Uncrate.
-Its smokey tobacco scent gives your beard a rich, manly presence, and naturally it’s one of my favorites.
+The Prospector beard oil by Burroughs is one of the oldest and most trusted brands of beard oil.
+It has some of the best beard oil reviews around.
+Its earthy scent gives your beard a rich, manly presence, and naturally it’s one of my favorites.

 Bay Lime Beard Oil

 I like the bottle design on this one, which comes with a nice pump action, making it easier to apply to the beard.
 After I finished this bottle of oil (which was great, by the way) I poured the other oils I experimented with into it, so I could reuse this unique bottle design.

 I’m always on the lookout for new beard oils to share with you, so that you get a full picture of what’s available.
 Check out these new beard oil brands:

 - Mountaineer Beard Oil – Timber

 - OneDTQ Beard Oil